 Welcome back to Autumn 2!

 This half term we are going to learn about longitude and latitude in our Geography topic- where on Earth are we?
 And discover healthy foods and the effect it has on our bodies in Science.
-We begin our shell structures unit of work in DT designing exciting and creative boxes which will store and transport perishable food and much, much more, On our resources page you can find links to some websites that will help you with your learning.
+We begin our shell structures unit of work in DT designing exciting and creative boxes which will store and transport perishable food and much, much more.
+On our resources page you can find links to some websites that will help you with your learning.

 Food and Our Bodies

 This half term we will explore why humans and animals need the right types and amount of nutrition, what the 5 main food groups are and why humans and animals need a balanced diet..
-Children will learn that humans and some animals have skeletons and muscles for support, protection and movement, they will be able to discuss and name key bones and muscles.
+Children will learn that humans and some animals have skeletons and muscles for support, protection and movement and they will be able to discuss and name key bones and muscles.
 By the end of the unit of work, children will have a sound understanding of the purpose of skeletons and muscles and be able to apply this knowledge to situations where normal development has been disrupted (e.g. Janelly Martinez).

 Where on Earth are we?